kumpan/unikorn/content/startpage/2020-05-20-startpage.md

       buttontext_mobile: Read more
     - tab_title: Web
       heading: Unikorn Web
-      text: Hundreds of web projects has formed an excellent understanding of all of the aspects regarding the web as a platform for small, medium, large and huge organisations.
+      text: Hundreds of web projects has given us a profound understanding of all the aspects regarding a web as a platform for small, medium, large and huge organisations.
 We call it Unikorn Web.
       buttontext: Read more about Unikorn web
       buttontext_mobile: Read more
       buttonlink: /web
     - tab_title: Strategy
       heading: Unikorn Strategy
-      text: The work never stops and the path never ends.
-How to walk the walk and talk the talk is all about know who you are and where you want to go.
+      text: How to walk the walk and talk the talk is all about knowing who you are and where you are heading.
 You need a map to success.
 We call it Digital Strategies.
       buttontext: Read more about digital strategies
       buttontext_mobile: Read more
       buttonlink: /digital-strategies